Regulations & Quality

 Around the world, eye bank and corneal groups are calling on the industry to implement standardised levels of service and quality to ensure that staff involved in the process are professionally trained and supported.

-WHO and Ethical Frameworks
+WHO and other Frameworks

 The WHO, in conjunction with industry specialists, have developed several materials to support regional groups and eye banks, such as: